Leona comes to RDA with an extensive background in community and charitable organisations.

 She is committed to putting her leadership and organisational skills together with her network of people from the local area to help build on the great success that has already been achieved by her predecessors.

 Paul has lived in Papamoa since moving to the Bay from the UK in 2007.
-He is currently the Senior Quantity Surveyor for the Belvedere Group Limited.
+Paul is one of the owners of Tierra Limited, a local construction company.
 Married to Carol, he has two daughters who attend local colleges, and a Weimaraner.

-It was through Belvedere that Paul became involved with RDA, as the project surveyor for the build of the indoor arena.
+Paul became involved with RDA when he was the project surveyor for the build of the indoor arena.
 At the completion of the arena, and having seen the work done by the RDA team he accepted an invitation to join the Board so that he could give something back to the organisation and local community.

 Paul has been involved in a number of voluntary positions in England including the Beaconsfield Town Centre Redevelopment Committee and Chalk Hill Pre-School Board of Trustees.